Aaha (2021 film)

-Tobit Chirayath has scripted the film.
-The film is produced by Prem Abraham under the banner Zsa Zsa Productions and the music composed by Sayanora Philip and Shiyad Kabeer.
+Tobit Chirayath scripted the film.
+The film was produced by Prem Abraham under the banner Zsazsa Productions and the music was composed by Sayanora Philip and Shiyad Kabeer.

 Premise

-The film is inspired from a very popular tug of war team of the 80s and 90s - 'Aaha Neeloor', who were on the top of their game for about 15 years.
-The story revolves around rustic characters who do manual work such as rubber tapping and catering in the day.
-In the night, however, these people are superstars because of the tug of war games.
+The film is inspired from a very popular tug of war team of the 1980s and 1990s: Aaha Neeloor, who were on the top of their game for about fifteen years.
+The story revolves around rustic characters who do manual work such as rubber tapping and catering by day.
+By night, however, these people are superstars because of the tug of war games.